uhuramedia/Havel/README.md

 `RESOURCES_TEMPLATES` setting, that defines a list of `(template_path, template_name)`
 tuples.

-To use resources in your project, add it to INSTALLED_APPS and add the URL
+To use Havel in your project, add `HavelCMS` and `HavelCMS.contrib.attachments` to INSTALLED_APPS and add the URL

-    (r'^', include('resources.urls')),
+    (r'^', include('HavelCMS.urls')),

 This catches all URLs, parses them for slugs and tries to find the appropriate page in the tree.
 The page is then rendered using the specific template.

-Resources is a quick and simple way to have a tree of resources with configurable templates, and have these rendered in the templates easily.
+Havel is a quick and simple way to have a tree of resources with configurable templates, and have these rendered in the templates easily.
 If you have a use case like that, you don't need to write models, views and admin classes.
-Just use resources.
+Just use this CMS.